Johan Jacob Ahrenberg: Life

 Ahrenberg came from a Swedish-speaking Finnish family from Viborg.
 His father was a school headmaster and his mother engaged in a Christian revival movement.
 Jac Ahrenberg studied architecture, inspired by his friend Theodor Höijer, for Fredrik Wilhelm Scholander at the Royal Institute of Art in Stockholm.
 After finishing his studies he continued through study journeys that would take him to Europe, through the Balkans and to North Africa.

 Back in Finland he took up a position at a government agency overseeing the construction of public buildings in 1877.
 He made a successful career at the agency and received a new and higher appointment there as late as 1910.
 Early in his career he became involved in the preparations of Finland's contributions to the world fair in Paris in 1878 and another exposition in Copenhagen in 1888, together with Robert Runeberg and Julius af Lindfors.
 He thus got an opportunity to develop his talent not only as an architect but also as an artist and designer.
 He was a close friend of artist Fanny Churberg and associated with the Friends of Finnish Handicraft group (engaged in designing and making textiles) although he later largely parted ways with this group.
 In 1885 he was responsible for the planning of the visit to Lappeenranta by Emperor Alexander III for a military exercise and also supplied the designs for the interior of a fishing cabin that was given as a gift to the Emperor.
 Ahrensberg's background in multicultural Vyborg and skill in languages may have made him appear suitable for jobs related to the Russian authorities (Finland was at the time an autonomous part of the Russian Empire).

 Ahrenberg had published his first literary work in 1870 and continued writing all his life.
 Apart from books he also contributed to newspapers and magazines.

-In 1876 he married artist Fredrika Widolfa Carolina von Engeström.
+In 1876 he married the artist Widolfa von Engeström.
 The couple had two sons and three daughters, Carl Gaston, Helge Edmund René, Signe Blanche Maria (Tandefelt), Märta Matilda Beatrice (Hertz) and Helga Cecilia Geneviéve (Franck).
 Franck's son Kaj Franck became a well-known Finnish designer.